-Ave growth rate 2015/16-2019/20 Drivers Grains production Wheat: 3.2% Corn: 2.4% The longer term outlook is improving for Iran's agriculture, amidst the lifting of international sanctions in 2016.
+Average growth forecast, 2015/16-2019/20 Drivers Production Wheat: 3.9% Corn: 2.4% The longer-term outlook for Iran's agriculture is improving, amidst the lifting of international sanctions in 2016.
 Production in general is likely to benefit from improved access to inputs, which will help yields improve.
 However, such an improvement depends on the country doing some key modernisation investment, particularly in irrigation, as Iran relies heavily on the vagaries of the weather.
 Despite recent improvements, wheat yields in Iran are still fairly low by world standards - comparable to the levels seen in Turkey but some way below those of Pakistan.
 Because of these challenges, we expect moderate growth for Iran's wheat production in the coming years.
-Grains consumption Wheat: 4.6% Corn: 4.7% The lifting of sanctions will have a more rapid and direct impact on grains consumption, as food price inflation is likely to ease significantly, from its current very elevated level.
+Consumption Wheat: 4.6% Corn: 4.9% The lifting of sanctions will have a more rapid and direct impact on grains consumption, as food price inflation is likely to ease significantly, from its current very elevated level.
 Grains consumption growth will accelerate and outpace production expansion in the coming five years, after recording lacklustre growth over recent years.
 Trade Iran is a significant net importer of grains, and will remain so over our forecast period.
-The wheat and corn deficits are forecast to reach over 6mn tonnes and 5mn tonnes respectively in 2020.
+The wheat and corn deficits are forecast to reach around 6mn tonnes each in 2020.

+Table: Risks To Outlook

-Table: Iran - Risks To Grains OutlookPeriodRisksShort term (two-year horizon)Downside risk to production - Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.Long term (fiveyear horizon)Upside risks to production and consumption - The lifting of sanctions is likely to improve the investment and growth outlook in the country, which may boost our forecasts above current levels.
+Period Risks Short term Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.
+Long term The lifting of sanctions is likely to improve the investment and growth outlook in the country, which may boost our forecasts above current levels.